nemanjajelisijevic/javaDaemon/README.md

     }

-So it can be used like this:
+So it can be used:

     private WeakReference<TextView> view;